Southern Africa: Climate

+Future climate projections suggest that much of southern Africa will get hotter and drier in response to global climate change.

 History

 Prehistory

 East and southern Africa are among the earliest regions where modern humans (Homo sapiens) and their predecessors are believed to have lived.
 In September 2019, scientists reported the computerized determination, based on 260 CT scans, of a virtual skull shape of the last common human ancestor to modern humans, representative of the earliest modern humans, and suggested that modern humans arose between 350,000 and 260,000 years ago through a merging of populations in East and South Africa.
+Homo naledi likely coexisted with modern humans in Africa about 300,000 years ago.

 Kingdom of Mapungubwe

 The Kingdom of Mapungubwe (c.
 1075–c.
 1220) was one of the earliest state in the South African region.
 It was located at between the Shashe and Limpopo Rivers.
-The name is derived from either TjiKalanga and Tshivenda.
+The name is derived from either Karanga and Tshivenda.
 The kingdom is thought to have existed as the first class-based social system within the region.
 Society was mainly centered around family and farming.
 The kingdom would culminate to the Kingdom of Zimbabwe in the 13th century.
 And at its height the capital's population was about 5000 people.
 There are no written records from the kingdom and what historians and archeologists know of the state is from the remains of buildings.